-In some occasions using a piece that the student likes regardless of it’s musical and technical difficulties, can be used to strike their motivation to learn, that is something else, that is, I May say, a way, a trick, that the teacher can use to achieve another pedagogical goals, but it will not be a routine practice.
+On some occasions using a piece that the student likes regardless of it’s musical and technical difficulties, can be used to strike their motivation to learn, that is something else, that is, I May say, away, a trick, that the teacher can use to achieve other pedagogical goals, but it will not be a routine practice.

-As teachers we are always looking for different, new ways to make the things easy approachable and understandable for the students, to get the results as fast as possible.
-This process is going on since forever.
+As teachers, we are always looking for different, new ways to make things easy approachable, and understandable for the students, so they can get the results as fast as possible.
+This process is going on “since forever”.
 I always like to say to my students:

 “ As your guitar teacher, I want more than you, believe me, much more than you want, for you to become a good guitar player in no time and if I had a guitar injection, I would sell it to you right away, rather than torturing you with those boring guitar lessons…”